AitorSimona/Research_GroupMovement/docs/README.md

 "I called the generic simulated flocking creatures boids.
 The basic flocking model consists of three simple steering behaviors which describe how an individual boid maneuvers based on the positions and velocities of its nearby flockmates".

-Boids three Steering behaviours as defined by Craig Reynolds himself, which together are defined as **flocking**:
+Boids three Steering behaviours as defined by Craig Reynolds himself, which together are defined as **flocking (swarm)**:

 Separation: steer to avoid crowding local flockmates.